aws/aws-app-mesh-examples/walkthroughs/howto-external-traffic/README.md

 This mesh will be a simplified version of the original Color App Example, so we'll only be deploying the gateway and one color teller service (white).

-The external service can be medeled by a virtual service with virtaul node as provider.
-The spec for virtaul service looks like this:
+The external service can be modelled by a virtual service with virtual node as provider.
+The spec for virtual service looks like this:

 ```yaml
 ExternalServiceVirtualService: